Wouter-Bekker-AI/CtrlSpeak/docs/user_flow.md

 When the user initially selects “Client Only”, or later switches to it:

 1. **Server discovery** – The background discovery listener keeps searching for LAN servers and updates the management UI badges via `schedule_management_refresh`.【F:utils/system.py†L1089-L1104】【F:utils/system.py†L300-L317】
+2. **Preferred endpoint reuse** – Manual entries from the mode picker are validated, stored as the preferred host/port, and reused the next time discovery comes up empty, ensuring the client can target a known server even without broadcasts.【F:utils/gui.py†L679-L756】【F:utils/net_discovery.py†L85-L123】
-2. **Recording behavior** – Recordings are still captured locally, but `transcribe_remote` uploads the audio over HTTP to the best discovered server.
-Processing audio feedback plays locally while waiting for the HTTP response.【F:utils/system.py†L644-L690】【F:utils/models.py†L1230-L1292】
+3. **Recording behavior** – Recordings are still captured locally, but `transcribe_remote` uploads the audio over HTTP to the best discovered server.
+A guard (`_client_hotkey_available`) refuses to start recording when the mode is `client` and no server is connected, logging the block so operators understand why nothing happened.
+Processing audio feedback plays locally while waiting for the HTTP response.【F:utils/system.py†L606-L690】【F:utils/models.py†L1230-L1292】
-3. **Missing server flow** – If no server answers, `handle_missing_server` prompts the user via a modal dialog to install the local server.
+4. **Missing server flow** – If no server answers, `handle_missing_server` prompts the user via a modal dialog to install the local server.
 Accepting switches the persisted mode to `client_server`, forces a local model load, starts the server, and then transcribes the pending recording locally.【F:utils/models.py†L1200-L1237】
-4. **Re-launch experience** – Subsequent launches skip the mode picker and jump straight into client-only behavior because the mode is cached in settings.
-The user can revisit the picker later through the management window’s “Change mode” control.【F:utils/gui.py†L712-L784】【F:utils/gui.py†L1668-L1707】
+5. **Re-launch experience** – Subsequent launches skip the mode picker and jump straight into client-only behavior because the mode is cached in settings.
+The user can revisit the picker later through the management window’s “Change mode” control.【F:utils/gui.py†L1051-L1111】【F:utils/gui.py†L1532-L1543】

 ## 8. Client + Server Mode Runtime Specifics
 When operating as both client and server: